 - Create an irrevocable life insurance trust and transfer ownership to it

 Transferring ownership is generally a straight-forward process that’s as simple as signing the appropriate assignment of rights documents.
-If you transfer your policy and the cash value exceeds the annual exclusion limit, it’s considered a taxable gift.
+If you transfer the ownership of your life insurance policy and the cash value exceeds the annual exclusion limit, it’s considered a taxable gift.
 Once that policy is transferred, you no longer have control over the beneficiaries or coverage limit and the new owner is now responsible for the premium payments.

 If you place your life insurance policy in a trust, a trustee takes control of the plan and makes sure premiums are paid and your money is distributed according to your wishes after you’re gone.
 A life insurance trust is a good option for those who want to avoid the risk of having the policy controlled by another person or party.
 Plus, the trust can be set up in a way that guarantees the policy premiums are paid on time, while you’re still alive.